 A recent judgement of the Italian Supreme Court published in February 2018 is the epilogue of a sad story of the Italian couple, who delayed the completion of their property acquisition, only to see their property being taken away from them and purchase price they had paid lost in the whirlwind of their vendor`s insolvency. [...]

-Buying or selling Italian residential properties frequently involve the assistance of local Italian estate agent.
-It is important to establish the right relationship, from the very beginning, crucially, before any document is signed and any money is paid.
-It is also important to realize that Italian estate agents law is very different from the English [...]
+Buying or selling Italian residential properties frequently involves the assistance of local Italian estate agents.
+It is important to establish the right relationship from the very beginning, crucially before any document is signed and any money is paid.
+It is also important to realise that Italian estate agency law is very different from the English [...]

 Frequently, the foreign property buyer of an Italian residential property is presented, in the confusion of the completion of his Italian acquisition, in the notary`s office and with garbled explanations, with the question: do you wish to pay Italian Registration Tax (Imposta di Registro) at the full 9% rate, or would you rather prefer to [...]

 It has taken more than three and a half years.
 A law was passed in Italy at the end of 2013, allowing Italian notaries to receive the purchase price of Italian properties and to keep these funds until the actual registration of the sale (trascrizione della vendita) had been successfully completed.
 The Italian notary would [...]